0xProject/0x-monorepo/packages/contracts-gen/README.md

 This tool does the following:

 -   Reads your `compiler.json`.
-Specifically list of smart contracts.
+Specifically the list of smart contracts.
 -   Creates `wrapper.ts` file which exports all contract wrappers.
 -   Creates `artifacts.ts` file which exports all contract artifacts.
 -   Generates list of JSON artifact files in `tsconfig.json`